Using Cereal Bowls and Car Crashes to Understand Virginia Geology

 - Swirl the milk again.
 The clumps separate, but some Rice Krispies stay behind with the Cheerios lump.

 That's the basic process, and it affected the entire eastern coast of North America from Maine to Florida.
-Geologists refer to the North American plate (the Cheerios), plus the Taconic, Avalon, and other island arcs plus Gondwana (the Rice Krispies).
-When all the cereal clumps were together, they formed the supercontinent Pangea.
+When all the cereal clumps were together, the North American plate (the Cheerios), plus the Taconic, Avalon, and other island arcs plus Gondwana (the Rice Krispies) formed the supercontinent Pangea.
+(Earlier, chunks had consolidated to form the supercontinents of Columbia/Nuna and then Rodina.)

 The limestones in the Shenandoah Valley and the igneous rocks in the core of the Blue Ridge are part of the original clump of Cheerios.
 Much of the eastern third of Virginia was added later, when clumps of Rice Krispies smushed into the Cheerios.
 That part of Virginia east of Great Falls on the Potomac River to Danville on the North Carolina border is "Rice Krispies" bedrock, formed from slices of crust left behind after collisions of island arcs and North Africa with the old continental core (the Cheerios).